Last Updated 26th November 2018

 - Guide #3.4: 3 Magento reports with actionable marketing improvments

 #3.1 How to create discounts

 You can now start to look at some more advanced elements to help you optimise and improve the website.
 To start with, you’ll want to consider the different ways to apply discounts in Magento.
 There are multiple ways of applying lowered prices to products, these include:

 - Special price: Adding a discounted price to specific products

 - Shopping cart rules: Discounts applied in the basket including discount codes, free delivery if you spend £50 and more.

 - Catalogue price rules: Discounts applied to your catalogue, where it can be applied to specific products, categories or even sitewide.

-You can also check our other guide that looks at the most popular types of Magento discounts and how to apply them to your site.
+You can also check our other guide that looks at the how to add the 5 most popular discount types in Magento.
 This includes applying sitewide discounts, creating coupon codes, hurdle based discounts and more.

 You’ll also want to understand how people are using your website.
 One of the ways to do this is reviewing the searches people are using to find products on your website, which you can do via the search term report.

 This shows you what searches are conducted on the website, how often, the number of results and so on.
 This can help you get better insights as to how your customers search, which you can then use to improve your marketing.